NeginJahedi/Audiofy/README.md

 # Audiofy
+This is Audiofy, a command line program for converting books to audiobooks using Microsoft's Edge-TTS library.
 #### [Watch Video Demo On Youtube](https://youtu.be/jBPI25KvD6U)

 ![Project Demo](Audiofy-demo.gif)

-#### Short Description:
-This is Audiofy, a command line program for converting books to audiobooks using Microsoft's Edge-TTS library.

 ---